Biotricsx/LRLRelativity/README.md

 INSTRUCTIONS TO INSTALL

-1. When you download the zip file (LRLRelativity.zip) from the google drive link provided (never use untrusted links), it will have 3 files.
+1. When you download the zip file (LRLRelativity.zip) from the link provided (never use untrusted links), it will have 3 files.
 Put these 3 LRL files in the game's install folder (where LittleRocketLab.exe executable is).

 2. Make sure the game is not running: Then run the LRLRelativity.exe file (the executable of the patch...not the game).
 A command prompt window will open.
 First it will check hash of the dll.
 Then it will ask you for a new value (I recommend 75 or 110 for example).
 Then it will do the patching.